mgoeker/table2itol/README.md

 Solution: Install a newer version of [R](https://cran.r-project.org/).

-*Please note that explaining how to correctly install R is beyond the scope of this manual.*
+*Please note that explaining how to correctly install R is beyond the scope of this manual, and please do not contact the `table2itol.R` authors about this issue.
+There is plenty of online material available elsewhere.*

 #### The script generates no output